cert-manager/website/content/v1.12-docs/reference/api-docs.md

       </td>
       <td>
         <em>(Optional)</em>
         <p>PodSpec defines overrides for the HTTP01 challenge solver pod.
-Only the &lsquo;priorityClassName&rsquo;, &lsquo;nodeSelector&rsquo;, &lsquo;affinity&rsquo;, &lsquo;serviceAccountName&rsquo; and &lsquo;tolerations&rsquo; fields are supported currently.
+Check ACMEChallengeSolverHTTP01IngressPodSpec to find out currently supported fields.
 All other fields will be ignored.</p>
         <br />
         <br />
         <table>